 - a.
 Failure of bolt to lock.
 Failure of bolt to fully close and rotate to the locked position in the barrel extension. - b.
 Failure of the forward assist assembly to assist bolt closure.
 Failure of the pawl of the forward assist assembly to engage or remain engaged with the bolt carrier serrations during manual attempt to lock the bolt, when the bolt fails to lock on return to the battery position. - c.
 Doubling.
 During semi-automatic firing, rifles should be checked to assure that no doubling occurs (i.e., two shots fired with a single trigger pull).
 Doubling should be recorded as a malfunction. - d.
 Failure to fire.
 Failure of the rifle to fire the cartridge, when the cartridge has been fully chambered, bolt has been locked in the battery position, and the trigger has been pulled. - e.
 Failure to feed from magazine.
-Failure of the bolt to completely strip the next round from the magazine. - f.
+The bolt strips the round from the magazine (tip of round is outside of magazine), but the round does not fully exit the magazine.
+Bolt override or bolt over base. - f.
+Failure to strip.
+The bolt fails to strip the round from the magazine (tip of round is not outside of magazine).
+Often caused by the bolt striking the base of the round, and the tip of the ammunition getting caught on the front wall of the magazine. - g.
 Failure to eject.
-Failure of the rifle to eject a round from the rifle, when the cartridge has been fired, and the cartridge case has been completely extracted from the chamber. - g.
+Failure of the rifle to eject a round from the rifle, when the cartridge has been fired, and the cartridge case has been completely extracted from the chamber. - h.
 Failure to chamber.
-Failure of the rifle to chamber a cartridge that has been completely stripped from the magazine. - h.
+Failure of the rifle to chamber a cartridge that has been completely stripped from the magazine. - i.
 Failure to extract.
-Failure of the rifle to remove a cartridge case or unfired cartridge from the chamber. - i.
+Failure of the rifle to remove a cartridge case or unfired cartridge from the chamber. - j.
 Bolt fails to hold to the rear.
 Failure of the bolt to remain in the rearward position after the last round in the magazine has been fired.